Table of Contents

 Twitter is popular, but is geared toward timely, news-worthy content that has a short shelf life.
 That means you’ll need to be very active posting content to remain visible.
 Most dental offices can’t keep up with the volume necessary to build a following on Twitter.

-Pinterest is another visual platform that can possibly be useful for dental practices that have eye-catching content.
+Pinterest is another visual platform that can possibly be useful for eye-catching dental social media content.
 But it is generally very hard to build any sort of meaningful audience to be worth the effort.
 Pinterest can, however, be a valuable resource for content and creative ideas.

 TikTok, a newer platform popular with Millennials and Gen Z users, is all about sharing short video clips 15 to 60 seconds in length.
 Because of its limited length, TikTok can be useful for grabbing attention and pushing users to your other social channels for longer content.